I’m back to discuss the second episode of RuPaul’s Drag Race All Stars Season 7’s back-to-back streaming premiere of its All Winners season.

 #1 Shea Couleé – 1 Star from 1 Win, 1 Block (was #1, 2)

 Shea served a fine Snatch Game and what was likely one of her weaker runways, and got blocked headed into one of her strongest challenges.

 While that might seem like a bummer, it’s actually a slight advantage.
-If she doesn’t win Episode 3 next week, it would be utterly shocking for someone to block her a second week in a row with Jinkx right there.
-And, if she does win, she’ll be spared from getting a second star so early in the season that she becomes a weekly target.
+If she doesn’t win Episode 3 next week, it would be utterly shocking for someone to block her a second week in a row with Jinkx right there looking so tempting.
+And, if Shea does win, she’ll be spared from getting a second star so early in the season so she won’t become a weekly blocking target.
 Either way, Shea can continue hauling in badges starting from Episode 4.